Welcome to the Orcas Senior Center

-We recently asked Orcas Senior Center members what questions they would like to see answered by the 2020 San Juan County Council candidates for the General Election on November 3, 2020.
-Of the seventeen questions submitted, we consolidated them down to three questions and invited the candidates to answer.
+We asked Orcas Senior Center members what questions they would like to see answered by the 2020 San Juan County Council candidates for the General Election on November 3, 2020.
+Of the seventeen questions submitted, we chose three main questions and invited the candidates to answer.
 Read their responses here.

 Activities and Events by Zoom

 We are excited to announce a reintroduction of our activities and events by Zoom including much loved Afternoon Tea and Meeting of the Minds!
 Go here to see the latest list of of Zoom offerings, how to participate by Zoom, and even helpful information on how to Zoom Like a Pro.

 Super volunteer Maggie Kaplan has been hard at work hand-making masks for our community and visitors alike since March.

 To date, she has raised over $11,300 in donations for her masks!
 All proceeds have been donated to Orcas Senior Center!
 Thank you Maggie!!

 You can pick up your very own stylish and well-sewn masks from her carport at 158 Palisades Drive.